-&lt;sup>20 Bullet: body :: footnote: text?
+20. Bullet: body :: footnote: text?
 Or body: footnote :: bullet: text?

-&lt;sup>21 My father told me that Skandar was shot in the leg, but not precisely where.
-I imagined it was his calf.
-The notes at the bottom of the page are called footnotes because they appear as footers.
-Once, while playing basketball, I pulled a muscle in my calf and it felt like I was shot.
-Sprained ankles, plantar fasciitis, bruised metatarsals, and Achilles tendonitis: each injury reminds me how much I rely on my feet, which largely are hidden from me.

-I phone my oldest relative, Great-Aunt Helen, named after her grandmother Elena (Helen).
-She's 91.
+- 29. In the original poem, I'd forgotten that Iskandar's wife, my great-grand-mother Elena, appealed to the jailers to let him go.
+She pleaded to save his life.
+How had I forgotten? - 30.
+I phone my oldest relative, Great-aunt Helen, named after her grandmother Elena (Helen).
+She's ninety-one.
 When she was a small child, she tells me, her grandmother gave her a bath, swishing the water around her with her hands.
 Elena died before my father was born, and because of my grandfather's silence, we never heard a word about her.
-I cup this single image of Elena like cool water poured into palms, afraid to let a single drop spill.
+I cup this single image of Elena like cool water poured into palms, afraid to let a single drop spill. - 31.
 The jailers agreed, on one condition: he could never be seen here again.
 What is hunger but the softness of palms, hidden beneath the hardness of the fist.
 Cue: door opening.
 Cue: the bustle in the house, one last time.
-Elena bundled my grandfather and carried him out, minding two other children as they prepared to leave the house forever.
+Elena bundled my grandfather and carried him out, minding two other children as they prepared to leave the house forever. - 32.
 What if the most important thing is concealed in the footnotes?
 My grandfather's hands grew soft with the years, the skin almost like silk.
-I remember how, in his last years, my father would hold his father's hand, like a mother holding a child's hand.

-According to public records, Elena died of cervical carcinoma in 1935 at the age of 48.
+I remember how, in his last years, my father would hold his father's hand, like a mother holding a child's hand. - 33.
+According to public records, Elena died of cervical carcinoma in 1935 at the age of forty-eight.
 She is buried in St. John's Cemetery in the Bronx.
 She was and she was not.
-What does her tombstone say.
+What does her tombstone say? - 34.
 Is exile freedom?
 Is the sea the death of rivers?
 Is the tongue language's home, or it is the ear?
 What is wind without a sail?
-Is loneliness the fire under our skin when words fail?
+Is loneliness the fire under our skin when words fail? - 35.
 Elena, you have not been forgotten.
 Your voice launched a single ship.
 When my daughters ask where we come from, I begin with mountains and a voice of light.
 A woman bargaining with empire, minding a thousand details unnamed in any epic.
-Fugitive from injustice, refuge to your brood.
+Fugitive from injustice, refuge to your brood. - 36.
 When I spoke to her, Great-aunt Helen said that she had never heard the story of what caused the family's exile.
-It was and it was not.

-And when it was time to descend the mountain, no one followed them.
+It was and it was not. - 37.
+And when it was time to descend the mountain, no one followed them. - كان ياما كان . .38

-&lt;sup>29 In the original poem, I'd forgotten that Iskandar's wife, my great-grandmother Elena, appealed to the jailers to let him go.
-She pleaded to save his life.
-How had I forgotten?